sensu-plugins/sensu-plugins-chrony/README.md

 # Sensu plugin for monitoring Chrony NTP

 A sensu plugin to monitor Chrony NTP.
+There is also a metrics plugin for collecting things like offset, delay etc.

 The plugin generates multiple OK/WARN/CRIT/UNKNOWN check events via the sensu client socket (https://sensuapp.org/docs/latest/clients#client-socket-input) so that you do not miss state changes when monitoring offset, stratum and status.

+## Installation

+System-wide installation:

+    $ gem install sensu-plugins-chrony

+Embedded sensu installation:

+    $ /opt/sensu/embedded/bin/gem install sensu-plugins-chrony

 ## Files